OfficeDev/office-js-docs-pr/docs/reference/manifest/method.md

 ## Remarks

-The `Methods` and `Method` elements aren't supported by mail add-ins.
+The **Methods** and **Method** elements aren't supported by mail add-ins when used in the base manifest.
 For more information about requirement sets, see [Office versions and requirement sets](../../develop/office-versions-and-requirement-sets.md).

 > [!IMPORTANT]
 > Because there is no way to specify the minimum version requirement for individual methods, to make sure that a method is available at runtime, you should also use an **if** statement when calling that method in the script of your add-in.
 For more information about how to do this, see [Understanding the Office JavaScript API](../../develop/understanding-the-javascript-api-for-office.md).